navzam/user-direct-line-token-sample/README.md

 return jwt.verify(token, pubKey, validationOptions) as Record<string, any>;
 ```

-`validationOptions` define certain parameters of the validation, such as the expected audience and issuer.
+`validationOptions` define certain parameters of the validation, such as the expected audience.

 ### Constructing the user ID